The University Network for Investor Engagement (UNIE) targets greenhouse gas emissions and climate risk at companies across the economy

 SHARE will engage with North American public companies held in UNIE member portfolios to address pervasive risks associated with climate change.
 The UNIE initiative will focus on key sectors where advocacy can make the biggest difference, including finance, transportation, energy and utilities, and manufacturing, focusing both on reducing greenhouse gas emissions and accelerating the transition to a low carbon economy.

-Initial participants include Carleton University, Concordia University, McGill University, McMaster University, Mount Allison University, Université de Montreal, University of St. Michael’s College, University of Toronto Asset Management, University of Victoria, and York University.
+Initial participants include Carleton University, Concordia University, Dalhousie University, McGill University, McMaster University, Mount Allison University, Université de Montreal, University of St. Michael’s College, University of Toronto Asset Management, University of Victoria, University of Victoria Foundation and York University.